HomeDing/homeding.github.io/boards/devices/bulb.md

   - "Light"
 layout: "page.njk"
 description: Light emitting devices like bulbs with ESP chip are supported by the HomeDing library.
+excerpt: >
+  Bulb devices using the ESP8266 chip are supported by the minimal sketch and can be controlled by the color and switch elements.
 ---

 :::excerpt bulb